janwilmake/LLMTEXT-mcp/ADR.md

   - LLMTEXT MCP
 - X OAuth: Parallel Account?

-# What are goals for this project, what is the value, what are non-goals?

-**Why we built this**

-- Brand awareness Parallel
-- Viral potential
-- Establish Developer Trust
-- Facilitate the creation of an independent project aiming to be taken over by OSS community

-**What we think the value is: A free tool that is "public good infrastructure" for the internet for AIs**

-- **For web-publishers**: to make their content more accessible to AI agents
-- **For end-users**: to easily talk with an AI version of every website
-- **For developers (and their agents)**: to more easily build new products with context of websites, alleviating barrier of scraping

-**Non goals**

-- Extra revenue for parallel

-**How to get this**

-- Make it 'Sponsored/powered/backed by Parallel', not 'by Parallel'
-- Owned by Jan, sponsored by Parallel credits, backed by Parallel team

 # Why separate repo & hostname is best practice?

 After considering this for a while, it seems to me that a separate repo is better practice than putting it on the root.
 Why?